 This project increases navigational clearance, so boaters don’t run aground due to the shoaling in the area, and it provides boaters from the Smith Island towns of Rhodes Point and Tylerton with more direct access to the Chesapeake Bay.
 The navigation improvements are anticipated to have long-term beneficial impacts to the local economy, navigation, recreational boaters and safety.

 Secondary benefits from the project include shoreline protection and restoration.
-Native vegetation will be planted on the placed dredged material to restore and enhance about 5 acres of wetlands.
+Native vegetation will be planted on the placed dredged material in spring/summer 2019 to restore and enhance about 5 acres of wetlands.
 In addition, approximately 10 acres of existing wetlands south of the federal channel behind the newly-restored acres will be protected.
 This will aid the protection of the larger wetland system and provide habitat for local animals and vegetative resources.

 * Click to enlarge images below on the project plan and the dredged material placement plan.